bellzei/assignment2-comp3308/report.md

 | Diabetes  | 65.189% | 70.7953% | 69.7523% | 75.7497% | 74.7066% | 74.5763% | 75.0978% | 76.4016% | 77.4446% | 69.54%    |         75.53%     | 75.26%   | 76.31%    |
 | Occupancy | 81.2747% | 98.4684% | 99.5059% | 99.2589% | 96.7885% | 99.5059% | 99.3083% | 98.419% | 99.7036% | 99.51% | 99.26% | 96.79% | 99.16% |

+ Discussion:

+The results illustrate the varying performance of different classifiers across the two datasets.
+On the Pima Indians Diabetes dataset, our 7NN classifier (My7NN) achieved a notable accuracy of 75.53%, outperforming both our 1NN (My1NN) and Naive Bayes (MyNB) implementations.
+The ensemble model (MyEns) delivered the highest accuracy at 76.31%, confirming the benefit of combining multiple models through majority voting.

+In contrast, the Room Occupancy dataset yielded exceptionally high accuracies for all classifiers, with both our 1NN and 7NN implementations exceeding 99%, and MyEns achieving 99.16%.
+This indicates that the occupancy data had clearer patterns and more separable clusters, making it well-suited for instance-based learners like kNN.

+When comparing with Weka’s implementations, we observe that our models achieved similar performance.
+For example, Weka’s kNN (IBk) with k=1 achieved 99.5059% on the occupancy dataset, closely matching our My1NN (99.51%).
+Our Naive Bayes implementation also performed comparably to Weka’s, especially on the diabetes dataset.

+The ensemble approach consistently improved classification stability and accuracy.
+It smoothed out weaknesses of individual classifiers, such as MyNB’s relatively lower performance on the occupancy dataset, by leveraging the strengths of all three.

+These performance differences across datasets highlight the importance of choosing the right algorithm for the data structure at hand.
+The occupancy dataset’s sensor readings had tight correlations and clusters, making it favorable for kNN.
+Meanwhile, the more overlapping and probabilistically complex Pima dataset was better handled with probabilistic models like Naive Bayes and ensemble methods.

 Confusion Matrix
 Recall, Precision, F1 – can probably compare these too for fun or if the results are close.
 Or at least specify if they’re necessary or not.